MarcL/djcruze.co.uk/src/pages/podcasts/2005-09-30-something-fresh.md

     - "Danni Minogue &#038; The Soul Seekerz – Perfection (Turn Me Upside Down) (Seamus Haji &#038; Emmanuel Mix) – AATW"
 ---

 **You may remember a while ago that I talked about some ideas I had for the website to keep things fresh.
-Well finally I've managed to get things up and running in my studio and you'll find something quite exciting happening&#8230;**
+Well finally I've managed to get things up and running in my studio and you'll find something quite exciting happening...**

 ***What is it then?***